Fulea/Fulea/README.md

 # About me

 Hi!
 I'm Radu, a Software QA Engineer living in Cluj-Napoca, Romania.
 I am passionate about technology and I am always trying to improve my knowledge.
-In my spare time I like to travel, cook, play video games
+In my spare time I like to travel, cook, and play video games.

 # How to reach me